-- Students are to remain in regular school dress until off the school grounds. - Students with last hour athletic classes or going to an athletic practice may be in their uniforms. - Athletes leaving practice to attend a match or game must change into activity dress. - Shorts, following the dress code, may be worn in the building after 4pm.
+- Students are to remain in regular school dress until off the school grounds. - Students with last hour athletic classes or going to an athletic practice may be in their uniforms. - Athletes leaving practice to attend a match or game must change into activity dress. - CHA Apparel shorts may be worn in the building after 4pm.